 What does a Corporate Finance Director do?

 For long-term financing, funding can be found from both internal and external sources.
 Internal sources might be tapped from company savings or from current or new owners who want to put more money into the business.
 External sources often include regular bank funding (usually structured as loans) but may also include non-bank lenders or investors.
-In any case, the corporate finance director is either in the lead or is heavily involved in such strategic, long-term financing transactions.
+In any case, the director is either in the lead or is heavily involved in such strategic, long-term financing transactions.

 In short-term financing, by contrast, the corporate finance director usually has a strictly analytical role.
 He or she prepares the best solutions for sudden or short-term financing needs, but is not usually involved in the operational aspects, which are often handled by cash managers.
 For example, from time to time the cash flow forecasting of a company may be inaccurate, and a situation may arise in which salaries and suppliers cannot be paid in time.
 (In this situation, the company is short on cash.
 It might have assets that it could sell in exchange for cash, but such assets might not be very “liquid”, in the sense that they cannot be sold right away.
 Such a situation is known as a liquidity crisis.)
 A good corporate finance director will have created a financial toolkit to use in such a situation.
 That toolkit will outline the procedures for the following potential solutions to the liquidity crisis:

 - short term credit facilities with one or more banks,